ribarrag/Data_visualizations/Final_PartIII.md

 ---

-**Script for presentation**
+**Content of final data story**
-Here, you can find the script used for the presentation.
+[Here](https://github.com/ribarrag/portfolio/raw/main/social_media_icons/TSWD_ContentPresentation.docx), you can download the script used for the data story.
 It has been graded through Turnit.
-It had a grade of...

 ---